Urology Health - What is Vaginal Fusion and Duplication?

 For a baby or young girl, early signs of this disease could be:

-• Urine pooling then leaking from the vagina during and after urinating
+• Urine pooling then leaking from the vagina during and after passing urine

 • Frequent urinary tract infections (UTI)